Get Your Mental Health Support Letter Online

 Benefits and government support

-A mental health letter for benefits supports applications for PIP (Personal Independence Payment), Access to Work scheme funding, Universal Credit health element, and ESA (Employment and Support Allowance) where a mental health condition affects daily functioning or ability to work.
+A mental health letter for benefits supports applications for PIP (Personal Independence Payment), Access to Work scheme funding, the Universal Credit health element, and ESA (Employment and Support Allowance) where a mental health condition affects daily functioning or the ability to work.
 The letter describes functional limitations relevant to the specific benefit assessment criteria.

 🚗